 Bear Viewing at Brooks Lodge, Katmai National Park

-• 2 Nights accommodation • Return flights Anchorage to Brooks Falls • Bear and wildlife viewing at lodge • Valley of 10,000 Smokes Tour including a sack lunch
+• 2 Nights accommodation • Return flights Anchorage to Brooks Falls • Un-guided bear and wildlife viewing at lodge • Professional National Park Service Ranger on site • Return flights from Anchorage to Brooks Lodge • Includes buffet style meals (first day will include lunch/dinner and last day will include breakfast/lunch) • Valley of 10,000 Smokes Tour including a sack lunch

 Pricing (per person) $NZD

 Booking conditions Brooks Lodge is basic.
 The main lodge has spectacular views of the aquamarine Naknek Lake, with a circular fireplace where guests can relax in the evening.
 Guest accommodations consist of sixteen modern rooms all with modern private facilities.
 Rooms are furnished with 2 sets of bunk beds, a sink, toilet and shower as well as a heater.
 Central shower houses are available as well.
 Television, internet or cell phone service are not available.
 Rooms are in standalone cabins and multiplexes.

 Brooks Lodge is basic.
 The main lodge has spectacular views of the aquamarine Naknek Lake, with a circular fireplace where guests can relax in the evening.
 Guest accommodations consist of sixteen modern rooms all with modern private facilities.
 Rooms are furnished with 2 sets of bunk beds, a sink, toilet and shower as well as a heater.
 Central shower houses are available as well.
 Television, internet or cell phone service are not available.
 Rooms are in standalone cabins and multiplexes.